Designing a Perfect Sleeping Machine!

 I've added one made by Sleep on Latex called the Pure Green 100% Natural Latex Mattress Topper - Soft that is 2" thick.
 It now gives the mattress a new feel and supports my body with almost perfect pressure point relief.
 You can freely roll-around and change positions w/o having to climb out of a "body-hole".

 Click here to see the details on the topper.

 However, it doesn't give 100% pressure point relief.
 So I've added a 2nd layer to buffer the latex topper.

 The ideal density and industry standard for a memory foam mattress is between 3 lb to 5 lb.
 Higher density memory foam is NOT necessarily higher quality but will usually last longer.
 However, it provides the SINK-IN quality which memory foam is noted for but is not necessarily wanted.

 The difference between lower and higher density foam is the memory characteristics.
 Lower density foam will have less of a memory effect when compared to higher density foam.
 Typically, denser foams greater of 5 lb will cause the user to experience that "sink-in" effect and feeling being “stuck” when compared to lower density foam.
-Lower density foam less than 4 lb will NOT have the benefit of a sustained memory characteristics.
+3lb density foam will NOT have the benefit of a sustained memory characteristics.
 It will slightly deform and spring back quickly.

 This is Sure2Sleep Plush Gel Memory Foam Topper on top of the latex topper.
 It's 2" thick and provides that little extra pressure-point relief by allowing the body to slightly sink into it to provide that "floating on a cloud" feeling.
 There's no hole when you need to change positions b/c the topper is made of 3lb density gel foam.
 The manufacturer calls it "High Density" but it is not!
 3 lb density foam is rightly called "Soft"; 4 lb density foam is called "Medium"; 5 lb density is called "Firm"!